actuator/cve/README.md

 6. [Misc](#miscellaneous)

 ## Command Injection

+- **CVE-2024-45242**
+  - **Description**: EnGenius ENH1350EXT A8J-ENH1350EXT devices before firmware version v3.9.4.1_c1.9.51, allow (blind) OS Command Injection via shell metacharacters to the Ping or Speed Test utility.
+During the time of initial setup, the device creates an open unsecured network whose admin panel is configured with the default credentials of admin/admin.
+An unauthorized attacker in proximity to the Wi-Fi network can exploit this window of time to execute arbitrary OS commands with root-level permissions.

 - **CVE-2024-31977**
   - **Description**: Adtran 834-5 11.1.0.101-202106231430 devices allow OS Command Injection via shell metacharacters to the Ping or Traceroute utility.